 - Container: Should be the Name of your Blog or Website.

-As an Example: Name of my company is TechnoShort and the name of blog is HowToCracker, then I should name my GTM Account “TechnoShort” and Container as “HowToCracker”.
+As an Example: Name of my company is TechnoShort and the name of the blog is HowToCracker, then I should name my GTM Account “TechnoShort” and Container as “HowToCracker”.

 Note:- In case you just have a Blog-site and don’t have any Company, It’s your choice you can give Blog Name as Company Name.
 And you shouldn’t be confused here, you can Name your Account anything you want, it’s just for your reference.